-So you want to become a rental property investor?
-Awesome.
+So, you want to buy or sell a house, or become a rental property investor?
+That's great to hear!

 Be sure you have these definitions down memorized before making your first property purchase.
 This way, nothing can catch you by surprise.

 This term describes a tenant's conduct when it appears as though he intends to forfeit his right to live in the property.
 Here is a good example: the tenant hires movers, removes his personal property from the home.
 No one has seen him in weeks.

 These are both intangible and tangible features that enhance the desirability or value of the property.
 Things like a pool, free wifi, or good schools nearby.

 This is another name for the security deposit.
 At the end of the tenancy, you need to return the bond in full.
 Unless, of course, the tenant is behind in his rent or has damaged the property.

 This is similar to a Realtor.
 A broker is a licensed individual who purchases and sells properties for other people so that he can make a commission.

 This means that through a landlord's actions (or lack thereof) a tenant has to vacate the property because it has become unfit to live in.

 This means that a home adheres to the current market rates and standards of housing in its area.